lelea2/Algorithm/theory/web/javascript-question.md

 #### 33. Function declaration (Defined at run time vs. defined at parse time)

 * One of the advantages of run time **function declaration** is that you can declare function based on certain condition.
-* We COULD NOT do the same thing if using functiong defined at parse time
+* We COULD NOT do the same thing if using functioning defined at parse time

 ```javascript
 // Run-Time function declaration